How do Snakes Move?

 By contracting their muscles and pushing off only 2 contact points, they launch their body throwing the head forward and the rest of body follows moving side ways.
 Hence the name sidewinding movement.

-This snake movement creates a very distinct and easily identifiable pattern of parallel tracks on the the soil.
+This snake movement creates a very distinct and easily identifiable pattern of parallel tracks on the soil.
 The sidewinder rattlesnake like its name implies uses this movement very often.

 Even tough all other snake movement types serpentine, caterpillar and Sidewinding work very well on most types of horizontal surfaces, snakes can climb, but how do they climb or move in tight spaces?